beancount.ops

 for entry in entries[index:]

-if not (isinstance(entry, balance.Balance) and
+if not (isinstance(entry, data.Balance) and

 entry.account in transfer_balances)]